kshitij-ra/kshitij-ra/README.md

 - 🎓 I'm a Computer Science and Engineering student at VIT Vellore.
-- 📚 I'm currently learning about: ***Python, Animations CSS, SASS, JavaScript***.
+- 📚 I'm currently learning about: ***ML, Android App Development, Flutter, Python***.
 - 🎯 I plan to learn in the future: ***Vue.js, React and TypeScript***.
-- 👀 My areas of interest are:  ***Web Development, Deep Learning ,Machine Vision, Cloud Computing***.
+- 👀 My areas of interest are:  ***Web Development, Deep Learning ,Machine Vision, App Dev***.
-- 📚 You can reach out to me if you want to collab on projects involving C, C++, Java, Web Dev.
+- 📚 You can reach out to me if you want to collab on projects involving C++, Java, Web Dev, Flutter, ML.
 - ⚡ I'm the Tech Lead at GuidanceGuru.